-GE.SAT (Four Tuscan Hospitals, Italy) - GE.SAT, in which the Astaldi Group holds a majority stake of 53.85%, is the O&M Company of the Four Tuscan Hospitals built by Astaldi under concession - Ospedale San Jacopo of Pistoia, Ospedale Santo Stefano of Prato, Ospedale San Luca of Lucca, Ospedale delle Apuane of Massa Carrara - with a total of 1,710 beds.
+GE.SAT (Four Tuscan Hospitals, Italy) - GE.SAT, in which the Astaldi Group holds a majority stake of 53.85%, is the O&M Company of the Four Tuscan Hospitals built by Astaldi under concession - Ospedale San Jacopo di Pistoia, Ospedale Santo Stefano di Prato, Ospedale San Luca di Lucca, Ospedale delle Apuane di Massa Carrara - with a total of 1,710 beds.
 Under the O&M contract entered into with the Operator SAT (valid until 2033), since 2013 GE.SAT has provided all non-health and commercial services for the four hospitals, all completed and under management.

-VENETA SANITARIA FINANZA DI PROGETTO ("VSFP") (Ospedale dell'Angelo in Venice-Mestre, Italy) - VSFP, of which the Group owns a minority stake, is the O&M Company responsible for the O&M activities of Ospedale dell'Angelo in Venice-Mestre (680 beds).
+VENETA SANITARIA FINANZA DI PROGETTO ("VSFP") (Ospedale dell'Angelo di Venezia-Mestre, Italy) - VSFP, of which the Group owns a minority stake, is the O&M Company responsible for the O&M activities of Ospedale dell'Angelo di Venezia-Mestre (680 beds).
 Built by the Astaldi Group via project finance, the hospital has been managed since 2008.